ctu-mrs/ctu-mrs.github.io/docs/60-simulations/01-gazebo/02-custom_drone.md

 The remaining directory with the name `ROMFS` must be placed in the root of our ROS package.
 This directory will hold all configs for PX4.

-The package should be placed in a ROS [workspace](https://ctu-mrs.github.io/docs/software/catkin/managing_workspaces/managing_workspaces.html) and built at least once with catkin.
+The package should be placed in a ROS [workspace](../../10-prerequisites/25-ros2/20-workspace-build.md) and built at least once with colcon.
 The workspace does not have to be rebuilt after editing a `.sdf.jinja` file.

 ## Model template creation in Jinja
 Jinja is a templating engine, which allows us to define SDF models with dynamically assigned variables that only become defined in runtime.
 In essence the model for Gazebo is always created just at the time we need to place it into the world.

 Let's create a jinja template for the `my_drone` model.
 The SDF Jinja template will be placed in `/models/my_drone/sdf/` and use the name `my_drone.sdf.jinja`.
-Make sure that the file **suffix** matches your suffix param from the [drone spawner config](https://github.com/ctu-mrs/mrs_uav_gazebo_simulation/blob/master/ros_packages/mrs_uav_gazebo_simulation/config/spawner_params.yaml).
+Make sure that the file **suffix** matches your suffix param from the [drone spawner config](https://github.com/ctu-mrs/mrs_uav_gazebo_simulator/blob/ros2/config/spawner_params.yaml).

 The basic model skeleton should look like this:

 ```xml
 {% raw %}
 <?xml version="1.0" encoding="utf-8"?>